-CCC provided a copy of a memo dated August 1, 2013 that was addressed to all Wardens and the subject was "PREA Protocols."
+BCC provided a copy of a memo dated August 1, 2013 that was addressed to all Wardens and the subject was "PREA Protocols."
 The memo stated, "The date for full compliance with PREA standards is rapidly approaching.
 When fully implemented, our facilities will be better equipped to detect, prevent, and respond to incidents of offender sexual abuse and harassment.
 During our DAI Staff meeting yesterday, we discussed the PREA protocols that will move the department towards compliance with the PREA standards.
 While the procedure revisions are pending, we are implementing the PREA protocols, which were provided to you yesterday, as outlined below: To be implemented for PREA incidents that occur from this day forward: Segregated Housing for Protective Custody, Disciplinary Sanctions and Mental Health..."

-CCC reported that they did not have any incidents where an offender was issued a conduct violation for sexual contact with staff after finding that the staff member did not consent to such contact.
+BCC reported they one incident where an offender was issued a conduct violation for sexual contact with staff after finding that the staff member did not consent to such contact.
+This offender was also placed in segregation for 30 days as a result of this violation.